-Gives the app read access to pull requests and collaborate on them.
-This scope implies repository, giving read access to the pull request’s destination repository.
+It gives the app read access to pull requests and collaborate on them.
+This scope implies a repository giving read access to the pull request’s destination repository.

-Ability to see the user’s primary email address.
-This should make it easier to use Assembla as a login provider to apps or external applications.
+The ability to see the user’s primary email address.
+This should make using Assembla as a login provider to apps or external applications easier.

-Ability to see all the user’s account information.
-Note that this does not include any ability to mutate any of the data.
+The ability to see all the user’s account information.
+Note that this does not include any ability to mutate the data.

 The ability to find out what teams the current user is part of.
-This is covered by the teams endpoint.
+The teams’ endpoint covers this.

-This scope gives read access to existing webhook subscriptions on all resources you can access, without needing further scopes.
-This means that a client can list all existing webhook subscriptions on repository foo/bar (assuming the principal user has access to this repo).
+This scope gives read access to existing webhook subscriptions on all resources you can access without needing further scopes.
+This means a client can list all existing webhook subscriptions on repository foo/bar (assuming the principal user can access this repo).
 The additional repository scope is not required for this.